 For our experiments, we compare two different scenarios.
-In the first one, temperature data about the products is not gathered and therefore employees must base their decisions on discernible visual changes of the individual items.
+In the first one, temperature data is not gathered and therefore employees must base their decisions on discernible visual changes of the individual items.
 We refer to this scenario as the "classical approach".
-In the second scenario, sensors attached to transport cases (i.e. reusable plastic crates) record temperature deviations and therefore allow decisions based on effective quality levels of products to be made.
-Employees can use this information to make informed decisions beyond their visual capabilities.
+In the second scenario, sensors attached to RPCs record temperature deviations and therefore allow decisions based on effective quality levels of products to be made.
+Employees can use this data to make informed decisions beyond their visual capabilities.
 Due to sensor information, employees are able to presort items according to a FEFO issuing policy already at the distribution level.
-In practice, no additional personnel are required because presorting could simply be achieved during the picking operation by means of an additional sort parameter on the picking list.
-In addition, items with an overly low quality are directly discarded if their keeping quality is less or equal the transport lead time $l_2$ .
+In practice, no additional personnel is required because presorting could simply be achieved during the picking operation by means of an additional sort parameter on the picking list.
+In addition, items with an overly low quality are directly discarded if their keeping quality is less than or equal to the transport lead time l_2 .
 We refer to this scenario as the "sensor-enhanced approach".
+The two scenarios are identical in terms of parameters and exhibit the same characteristics.
+The only difference is that in the sensor-enhanced approach the temperature levels are recorded and used for rearranging the depletion order of items based on a shelf-life prediction so that the first expiring products get sold first.